tokio-rs/website/content/tokio/tutorial/shared-state.md

 to switch to the Tokio mutex.
 Instead, options to consider are:

 - Switching to a dedicated task to manage state and use message passing.
-- Shared the mutex
+- Shard the mutex
 - Restructure the code to avoid the mutex.

-In our case, as each *key* is independent, mutex sharing will work well.
+In our case, as each *key* is independent, mutex sharding will work well.
 To do this, instead of having a single `Mutex<HashMap<_, _>>` instance, we would introduce `N` distinct instances.